Code of Conduct Policy: What Every Company Must Clearly Define

 Managing Misconduct and Sensitive Issues Professionally

-Sensitive workplace issues require structured handling.
+Sensitive workplace issues require careful and structured handling.

 Ensuring Fair Application at Every Level